 Advanced Selling and Negotiation

-Methods for building the consultative selling skills necessary to form relationships with customers, negotiate successfully and develop and deliver effective sales presentations.
-Prerequisites: MKT 300 or 304; MKT 340; 56 semester hours completed; admission to Professional Business Studies or listed on a signed major or minor.
+The methods and consultative selling skills necessary to develop and deliver effective sales presentations, negotiate successfully, and form relationships with business-to-business customers.
+Pre/Co-requisite: MKT 300 or 304 or BCA 265QR.
+Prerequisites: MKT 340; 56 hours; admission to Professional Business Studies or listed on a signed major or minor.

-The organization, planning, operation and control of a field sales force from the perspective of the sales manager.
-Prerequisites: MKT 300 or 304; 56 semester hours completed; admission to Professional Business Studies or listed on signed major or minor.
-For students with a signed minor in Electronic Media Sales, BCA 265QR and 56 semester hours completed.
+The organization, planning, operation and control of the business-to- business sales force from the perspective of the sales manager.
+Prerequisites: MKT 300 or 304 or BCA 265QR; MKT 340; 86 Hours; admission to Professional Business Studies or listed on a signed major or minor.

-Methodologies that enable one to work with the leadership of customer organizations in order to develop solutions that enhance and sustain their competitive advantage.
-Prerequisites: MKT 300 or 304; MKT 340; 56 semester hours completed; admission to Professional Business Studies or listed on a signed major or minor.
+Explores methodologies used by sales professionals to collaborate with the leadership of customer organizations in an effort to develop solutions that sustain/enhance their competitive advantage.
+Prerequisites: MKT 300 or 304 or BCA 265QR; MKT 340; 86 hours; admission to Professional Business Studies or listed on a signed major or minor.